TayThorian/MasterBookVault/README.md

 - TSR1077 - Land Of Fate
 - TSR11348 - Skullport
 - TSR11405 - The Wyrmskull Throne
-- TSR11316 - FOR12 - Demihumans of the Realms
 - TSR9379 - Volo's Guide to Waterdeep
 - TSR9460 - Volo's Guide to the Sword Coast
 - TSR9486 - Volo's Guide to Cormyr